SuperSonicHub1/pngtree/README.md

 | 2065318829 | 4064  | IHDR |      | 2065318829 |
 | 2923585666 | 4065  | IEND |      | 2923585666 |

-This graph table everything that went wrong with my project:
+This table represents everything that went wrong with my project:
 - the only duplicate chunks are IHDR and IEND
 	- IHDR contains the core metadata of a PNG (dimensions, color, etc) and my [dataset](https://www.gwern.net/Crops) very intenionally normalizes the resolution